Join the Travelling Kindness Rocks™ Dotting Team

 The volunteer dotters of Travelling Kindness Rocks paint a dot mandala that symbolizes everyone who is involved from around the world.
 A Travelling Kindness Rock, therefore, is not from a specific person but rather a message of support from us all.

 A Travelling Kindness Rocks Dotting team applicant is someone who:

 - Believes in the Travelling Kindness Rocks philosophy and mission, as stated on our landing page.

 - Enjoys dot painting and has experience doing so.

 - Believes in the healing energy that individuals receive when a Travelling Kindness Rock appears unexpectedly through the mail at a time when they need it.

 - Is excited about gifting their creations through the Travelling Kindness Rocks program and will follow the guidelines (see below) to ensure Travelling Kindness Rocks continues to flourish and touch more lives.

 If this describes you, continue to read on about the Travelling Kindness Rocks Dotter

-training and certification process, which is completely free.
+training process, which is completely free.

 Phase 1: Expression of INterest